Gary Siplin

 Siplin ran for his Senate seat again in 2014, losing to incumbent Geraldine Thompson in the primary by a hair.

 Legislation

 Sagging Pants Legislation

 Siplin sponsored SB 228, the "droopy drawers" bill in 2011.
 The bill would require Florida public school districts to add a ban on sagging pants to their dress codes.
 This legislation was enacted by Governor Scott in May 2011.

 In-State Tuition for Non-Citizens

 Siplin sponsored Florida's version of the DREAM Act.
 The act would allow for in-state tuition for undocumented students.
-The bill was killed in the Senate Judiciary Committee, by a vote of 4-3.
+The bill was killed in the Senate Judiciary Committee, by a vote of 4–3.

 Trayvon Martin

 Siplin sponsored a letter to Governor Rick Scott proposing a Special Prosecutor over the Trayvon Martin case.
 The governor ultimately decided it was in the best interest of the community to elect a Special Prosecutor to the case.

+Later

+In recent years, Gary Siplin has continued his community engagement efforts in Central Florida through the Orlando Chamber of Commerce, supporting initiatives that promote local business growth, workforce development, and civic leadership.
+He has also been involved with Project Empath, a program dedicated to advancing emotional intelligence, mentorship, and social awareness in professional and educational environments.
+Through these initiatives, Siplin remains committed to fostering inclusive leadership and community empowerment across the Orlando region.